spaceAngel/cyberWatch/readme.md

      - touching display
      - short press button
      - "tilt up" maneuver (can be turn off on settings screen)
+ - vibration can be disabled in settings screen
  - possibility of enabled "display always on" to show cool clockfaces
  - warns (vibrate, turn display on) when battery reach low levels(30% / 20%)
  - shows current time